textaural/AlgorithmicCultures-WG/DiscussionBibliography/README.md

 # Algor-wg/DiscussionBibliography

 ## Summary
-Our group — the Algorithmic Cultures Working Group — has bi-weekly meetings concerning issues that emerge from studying, engaging, and participating with algorithmic cultures.
+The _Algorithmic Cultures Working Group_ has bi-weekly meetings concerning issues that emerge from studying, engaging, and participating with algorithmic cultures.
 During these meetings people suggest relevant articles, books, and sources to one another.

-This is a repository of these discussions.
+We have collected these sources as generic bibliographic data (.bib) that can be imported into any reference manager.

 ## Discussions